asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

----
+!!! info ""

-**Information:**  Each of the tests with a Single Media Stream should be repeated for each media stream that a channel driver supports, i.e., audio, video, RTT, etc.
+    Each of the tests with a Single Media Stream should be repeated for each media stream that a channel driver supports, i.e., audio, video, RTT, etc.

----
+[//]: # (end-info)

 #### Offer Negotiation - Nominal